I confused the heck out of my ophthalmologist a while back.

 If you have macular degeneration or dry eyes, start taking a high quality fish oil immediately!

-Cruciferous Vegetables: In addition to being anti-cancer foods, cruciferous veggies like kale, cauliflower, brussel sprouts, cabbage, dark leafy greens (bok choy, collard or mustard greens) and broccoli have been shown to help with vision.
+Cruciferous Vegetables: In addition to being anti-cancerous, cruciferous veggies like kale, cauliflower, brussel sprouts, cabbage, dark leafy greens (bok choy, collard or mustard greens) and broccoli have been shown to help with vision.
 When we think of vitamin A, we tend to think about carrots, but mustard greens and kale have way more vitamin A than carrots.

 Plus, these colorful vegetables are very rich in anthocyanins which help vision.
 Part of the reason why you can’t replace a whole food with a synthetic vitamin is because you’re going to end up missing some important parts.
 It’s not just the vitamin A or C in the vegetables that’s good for you, it’s the essential essence of the vegetable itself.
 There’s no way to replicate that in a pill, unless you bottle up the food itself (which is one of the things I love about Standard Process vitamins).

 So how can you cook these types of foods so that they’re actually tasty?
-Well, just wait for my cookbook / nutrition book to come out, but in the meantime, I’ll give you an idea.

 You need 3 ingredients: 2 – 3 cups of dark, leafy greens, chopped up in about 1″ pieces; grass-fed butter (like Kerry Gold); and sea salt.